25 Fun Things to Do on Your Next Hike (Besides Hike)

 Meditations for walking

 Courtesy Eleanor TaylorThis is not meant to be a guided script to follow as you walk, but rather an opportunity to consider more deeply some of the things that might influence your thinking as you walk.
 Try to avoid any judgment in your thinking, and just notice what is real.
 So, instead of saying to yourself that is a lovely flower, try replacing that judgment with that is a yellow wildflower.
 As you walk, notice: The way the tops of the trees touch to form a canopy; the sound of the leaves rustling against one another; the sensation in your feet as you walk on different surfaces.
-This is one woman’s experience on the positives of starting to meditate during quarantine.

 It is possible to build a shelter strong and weatherproof enough to camp out in for a night, but the likelihood of anyone doing this in the age of pop-up tents is very small.
 Instead, how about making a temporary shelter for when it unexpectedly starts to rain, a shelter to block the wind or sun, or a shelter to eat lunch in, just for the fun of it?
 Just a few of the different shelter types include the teepee, the lean-to, and the tent.